-On the 30th September in Blood Cancer Awareness Month, I decided to do the UK's highest freefall abseil at 262ft off London's Olympic Park statue.
+On the 30th September in Blood Cancer Awareness Month 2017, I decided to do the UK's highest freefall abseil at 262ft off London's Olympic Park statue.
 I was absolutely petrified and felt sick every time I thought about it but I kept telling myself, 'if I can beat ALL then I can definitely beat this fear of heights!'
-It was really scary but the adrenalin rush I felt when I reached the ground was amazing and I was so glad I went through it especially as I have raised £2,000 for Cure Leukaemia towards their £1m Centre Appeal.
+It was really scary but the adrenalin rush I felt when I reached the ground was amazing and I was so glad I went through it especially as I raised £2,000 for Cure Leukaemia towards their £1m Centre Appeal.

 Thanks for reading my story,